muratbek-kebtarum/ASDA_2025_Group_5_Portfolio/reports/week_5_group_5_report.md

 ---
 **Environmental Sustainability: CO₂ emisions**

-Income group has a very strong effect on CO₂ emissions:
+Anova showed that income group has a strong effect on CO₂ emissions:

 - High-income countries emit significantly more CO₂ than Low- and Lower-Middle-income countries.
 - Upper-Middle-income countries emit significantly more than Low-income countries.